 We take pride in dropping off products to our clients.
 Most of the time it leads to a good discussion and an opportunity.
 This little thing strengthens and provides value to the relationship.

 What do you know about the other person such as their favourite sports team, hobbies, and interests?
 What do you have in common?
 Make a personal connection that is real and genuine.

 When following up, ask about their non-business involvement.
 If their favourite team won a game recently, know about it and mention it or ask about the golf tournament they entered over the weekend.
 Wish them a happy birthday or happy anniversary and better yet, mail them a card instead of e-mail or text.

 CONSISTENT AND PROACTIVE

-Make your communications consistent and proactive.
+Make your communications consistent and be proactive.
 The conversation is about building the relationship first and adding the business dialogue afterwards resulting in a well-rounded relationship.
 Sell after the relationship is built.

 When there are challenges, it is very rewarding for one party to contact the other and share their concern.
 Working together on a challenge is the ultimate sign of a successful relationship.
-You do not have to agree, however, you both have to accept each other’s facts and move forward together.
+You actually do not have to agree; however, you both have to accept each other’s facts and move forward together.

-How are you strengthening your relationships?
+How are you building your relationships?